Locations:

 Breast cancer treatment has improved tremendously in the past years, thanks to people’s willingness to take part in tests of newer treatment options.

 “For any stage of breast cancer, a well-done clinical trial could be your best treatment option,” Dr. Abraham notes.
-“If you qualify for such a trial, your doctor can answer any questions you have about participating so that you can determine if it’s a good fit for you.”
+“If you qualify for such a trial, your doctor can answer any questions you have about participating so you can determine if it’s a good fit for you.”

 10. What is genomic testing, and what kind will I have done?

 There are two types of genomic testing: germline and somatic.
 They test for possible genetic mutations in your cells.
+Germline testing reveals whether you carry a gene — like the BRCA1 or BRCA2 mutations — that puts you at high risk for breast cancer or other cancers.

-• Being under the age of 50.
+• You’re under the age of 50

-• Having triple-negative breast cancer.
+• You have triple-negative breast cancer

-“Genomic tests like Oncotype DX® or MammaPrint® can help your healthcare team better understand the behavior of the tumor,” he continues.
-“This can help predict the chance of recurrence or benefit from various forms of therapy, including the benefit from chemotherapy.”
+Tumor genomic tests like Oncotype DX® or MammaPrint® can help your healthcare team better understand the tumor’s behavior, Dr. Abraham explains.
+This can help predict the chance of recurrence or benefit from various forms of therapy, including the benefit from chemotherapy.

 These tests aren’t done for HER2-positive or triple-negative tumors.